Fort Meade radar station

-The Fort Meade radar station was a Cold War military site with several sets of radar equipment in various Army and USAF radar networks.
+The Fort Meade radar station was an air defence radar installation used by the Army and USAF.
 The site operated c.
 1950 until 1979 and had a Project Nike command post and radar network.

 Lashup site L-14

 Site L-14 of the temporary Lashup Radar Network was the ground-controlled interception radar station established at Fort George G. Meade until the radar's surveillance area was covered by a Quantico AFS radar in 1955.
 The Fort Meade radar station also had the first experimental AN/GSG-2 Antiaircraft Defense System in 1955.

 ARAACOM site W-13DC

 In 1957 the Fort Meade station was designated an Army Air-Defense Command Post (AADCP) for the Washington-Baltimore Defense Area.
 The site had the first operational Martin AN/FSG-I Antiaircraft Defense System, a fire distribution center for Nike Missiles and which was operated by the 35th Antiaircraft Artillery Brigade.
 Designated W-13DC, the site had an AN/FPS-67 search radar and later a solid-state Hughes AN/TSQ-51 Air Defense Command and Coordination System.
 After 1957, Fort Meade became the Headquarters, 2nd Region, Army Air Defense Command.